love. week twenty two.

 But maybe I’ve got it all wrong.

-Already for several years now, I’ve had the impression that intimacy (rather than happiness or pleasure) was the goal of life.
-I seek intimacy in my work (I hate spreadsheets, but love to write), in our relationships (I want to be appreciated and cared about, not overlooked and misunderstood), with ourselves (know thyself), etc.
+Already for several years now, I’ve had the impression that intimacy (rather than happiness or pleasure) is the goal of life.
+I seek intimacy in my work (I hate spreadsheets, but love to write), in my relationships (I want to be appreciated and cared about, not overlooked and misunderstood), with myself (know thyself), etc.

 The question is double: firstly, what does intimacy really mean?
 And secondly, does it even exist?

 Today I happened to go to a café to read and write.
 I was sitting at a table outside, gazing out onto the sunlit intersection.
 (I’m actually at Sunday's, on the corner of Broome and Orchard.)
 It’s a familiar and pleasant scene.
 I’m around the corner from my apartment, so I know this corner well.
 I got a coffee here yesterday as well.
 The sun is shining, the mood is happy.

 There was a moment when, as I looked up from my book, a switch in my mind flipped, and I suddenly felt, not attracted to, but taken in by the scene.
 The scene consumed me.